omaflak/SocketClient/README.md

     });

 	// You have also OnConnectionClosedListener<T> to know when the socket is disconnected from the server
+	// And OnConnectedListener<T> to know when the socket is connected to the server.
+You must set this listener before calling connect() method.

 3) Send messages as simple as this :